kyma-project/kyma/docs/security/05-05-production-profile.md

 ## The default profile

 By default, every Kyma deployment is installed with the OAuth2 server using what is considered a default profile.
 In the case of the ORY Hydra OAuth2 server, this means that:
-   - the registered client data is saved in an in-cluster database.
+   - The registered client data is saved in an in-cluster database.
    - A job that reads the generated database credentials and saves them to the configuration of Hydra runs before the installation and update.
    - Default resource quotas are used.